circe/circe/docs/src/main/tut/codecs/custom-codecs.md

 }
 ```

+#### Older scala versions

+If you are using custom codecs and an older versions of scala (below 2.12) and you get errors like
+this `value flatMap is not a member of io.circe.Decoder.Result[Option[String]]` or
+`value map is not a member of io.circe.Decoder.Result[Option[String]]` then you need to use the
+following import: `import cats.syntax.either._` to fix this.

 ### Custom key types

 If you need to encode/decode `Map[K, V]` where `K` is not `String` (or `Symbol`, `Int`, `Long`, etc.),